huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Q - Learning

-* It is used to learn the policy for reinforcement learning
-* Q-function[Q(s,a)]: returns Q-value for action a at state s.
-Learning an action-value function, a.k.a.
-Q function, that computes the expected utility of taking an action in a state after training converges.
-* it will find the best course of action, given the current state of the agent.
-Depending on where the agent is in the environment, it will decide the next action to be taken.
+Q - Learning is a learning policy that is used to find the next best action which maximizes the reward.
+It chooses the action randomly so that the rewward is maximized.
+Also it does not require past dataset and it takes decision only on the basis of state of the environment.
+Actions are not based on learning from the past dataset rather it is acccording to the environment and current state of the agent.
+It does not use reward system to learn rather it uses trial - error.

 #### Sequential decision making problem for text understanding